weaveworks/scope/site/installing.md

 **Before You Begin**

-Ensure that the cluster allows privileged pods - this is required by the Scope probes.
+* Ensure that the cluster allows privileged pods - this is required by the Scope probes.
 By default, privileged pods are allowed from Kubernetes 1.1 and up.
 If you are running an earlier version or a non-default configuration, ensure that your API Server and all of your Kubelets are launched with the flag `--allow_privileged`.

+* The version of [kubectl](http://kubernetes.io/docs/user-guide/kubectl-overview/) must match the cluster version that you are using.

-Your cluster must also support [DaemonSets](https://github.com/kubernetes/kubernetes/blob/master/docs/design/daemon.md).
+* The cluster must support [DaemonSets](https://github.com/kubernetes/kubernetes/blob/master/docs/design/daemon.md).
 DaemonSets are necessary to ensure that each Kubernetes node can run a Scope Probe.

 To enable DaemonSets in an existing cluster, add the `--runtime-config=extensions/v1beta1/daemonsets=true` argument to the [apiserver](https://github.com/kubernetes/kubernetes/blob/master/docs/admin/kube-apiserver.md)'s configuration.
 This is normally found in the `/etc/kubernetes/manifest/kube-apiserver.manifest`file after a restart of [the apiserver and controller manager](https://github.com/kubernetes/kubernetes/issues/18656) has occurred.
 If you are creating a new cluster, set `KUBE_ENABLE_DAEMONSETS=true` in your cluster configuration.